 - For the Tescan RISE: NSF grant #DMR-1625671

-- All other publications resulting from work at (MC)2 or including results obtained at (MC)2 : “The authors acknowledge the University of Michigan College of Engineering for financial support and the Michigan Center for Materials Characterization for use of the instruments and staff assistance.”
+- All other publications resulting from work at the center or including results obtained at (MC)2 may state “The authors acknowledge the University of Michigan College of Engineering for financial support and the Michigan Center for Materials Characterization for use of the instruments and staff assistance.”

 - Authorship or acknowledgments of specific (MC)2 staff members should also be considered and discussed with the appropriate staff member.